April 6 - July 13, 2018

 Admission $5.00 with general admission

-Confederate Currency: The Color of Money presented by BB&T, opening at the National Underground Railroad Freedom Center in Spring 2018, investigates the importance of slavery in the economy of the South.
+Confederate Currency: The Color of Money, presented by BB&T, investigates the importance of slavery in the economy of the South.

 Artist John W. Jones researched and documented over 126 images of slavery that were depicted on Confederate and Southern States money.
 The juxtaposition of the framed Confederate currencies with the acrylic paintings inspired by the slave images on the currencies makes a very powerful statement on the contribution of enslaved Africans to the American economy.
 In these paintings, as Jones says, “history informs art, which in turn artfully reveals more history.”
 Confederate Currency has been exhibited at Avery Research Center Museum, African American Museum and Library at Oakland, Louisiana State University, Schumacher Gallery and the Augusta Museum of History.